openplans/openblock-old/docs/demo_setup.rst

 OpenBlock is pretty boring without data!
 You'll want to load some :ref:`geographic data <locations>` and some local news.
-We've included some example data for Boston, MA, and loader scripts you can use to start with if you don't have all of your local data on hand yet.
+We've included some example data for Boston, MA, and scraper scripts you can use to start with if you don't have all of your local data on hand yet.

 Set your DJANGO_SETTINGS_MODULE environment variable before you begin.